trak3r/rngesus/README.md

 # What is it?
 - A tool for creating tabletop role-playing game (TTRPG) random dice roll tables and rolling on them to get results
 - With some added cool features like uploading a photo or screenshot from a book and automatically building everything
+- When a result contains an embedded roll, like "2d6 goblins", it will roll that and insert the result into the text

 # Why am I building it?
 - Free-time project to play with some technologies I don't get to use at my day job